gnawme/acme-mining/README.md

 3. Use CMake to configure the build: `cmake ..`
 4. Use CMake or Make to build the applications: `cmake --build .` or `make`

+Note that CMake assumes that Google Test is installed where CMake can find it.

 ### Running AHLMO

 AHLMO supports a small suite of unit tests; run them by invoking